soedinglab/binning_benchmarking/util/README.md

 `contig_length` - a `tab` separated text file with contig_id and length

 ## Split concatenated read file by sample id
-This step was required to get sample-wise reads back from concatenated corrected reads output from CoCo.
+This step was required to get sample-wise reads from CoCo output obtained for concatenated corrected reads as input.
 `splitreadsbysample <sample_ids> <concatenatedreads.fastq> <outdir>`

 `sample_ids` - a text file containing a list of sample ids